U Do It Legal

 Experience Studio Three

-U Do It Legal (UDIL) is an organization that provides affordable legal resources, education, and support for self-represented litigants (SRLs) in California family law cases.
+U Do It Legal (UDIL) is a nonprofit organization that provides affordable legal resources, education, and support for self-represented litigants (SRLs) in California family law cases.

-Our team partnered with UDIL to improve the usability, accessibility, and SEO of their website.
-We focused on redesigning free legal resources for SRLs, implementing updated designs in Squarespace, and validating improvements through user testing.
+In collaboration with UDIL, our team redesigned key areas of the website to improve usability, accessibility, and search visibility.
+The project focused on enhancing free legal resources for SRLs, implementing updated designs within Squarespace, and validating improvements through user testing to ensure the site better met user needs.

 Process